 The 3rd most popular equestrian trail in Florida.

-East of Tampa and Brandon, the 6,000 acre Alafia River State Park has miles of trails shared by hikers, bikers and equestrians.
-As the property was all once phosphate mines and has since been reclaimed it offers terrain not usually seen in Florida.
+East of Tampa and Brandon, the 6,000 acre Alafia River State Park has miles of trails open to equestrians.
+As the property was all once phosphate mines and has since been reclaimed, it offers terrain not usually seen in Florida.